ds5678/ModComponent/docs/Food-Component-Documentation.md

 ## RestFactor
 *float*<br/>
+**This parameter is not used in the current version of ModComponent.
+Now this value is fixed at 0.5.**<br>
 Factor for scaling how fast 'Rest' is drained after the item was consumed.
 Values below 1 drain less 'Rest' than normal, values above 1 drain more 'Rest' than normal.
 Applies to standing, sprinting, ...

 ## RestFactorMinutes